Ficus sur

 Medicinal Uses

 The milky latex found in the stems is used to treat lung problems and is administered to cows to increase milk production.
 The inner bark is used to make rope.
 Ficus sur is used in many rituals as it is believed by local people to have magical properties.
+The fruit is edible and is eaten when it turns pinkish and soft.
+Jam and preserves can also be made from the fruit.

 Discuss this plant